masikol/preprocess16S/README.md

         file, in which reverse reads are stored;
     -o or --outdir
         directory, in which result files will be placed.

+'--V3-V4' option can be used only if '--merge-reads' (-m) option is specified, because checking for constant region between V3 and V4 variable regions is performed only while merging reads and only if target sequences contain V3 and V4 regions and a constant region between them.
+See **"Read merging"** section below for more presice information about read merging.

 ### 2. read_merging_16S.py: